The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Rogers Fund, 1924

-While certain scholars theorize that the term may have evolved from a social reference to an ethnic one, the Bible says the exact opposite.
-Genesis 11:14 shows the name Hebrew (עברי) is a derivative of Eber (עבר), the name of Abraham’s forefather.
-We see here that the Bible clearly infers the title began as an ethnic one rather than a social one.
+Yet while some theorize that the term may have evolved from a social reference to an ethnic one, the Bible says the opposite.
+Genesis 11:14 shows the name Hebrew (עברי) is a derivative of Eber (עבר), Abraham’s ancestor.
+The Bible clearly infers that the title began as an ethnic one rather than a social one.

 ‘Men of Judah’ Amarna Letter EA 169